 Yes there is an obvious reason.
 Think for a moment as to how SisterSite

 pages are linked to this wiki.
 (Look for icons at the very bottom of the page.)
 Because we do not want WikiWord

 s that are Dictionary or Encyclopedic in nature, we certainly do not wand to create a page with the unwanted page name with only a notice to go to the SisterSite

 aside: If you want a dictionary about wiki terms check out the simplistic WikiDictionary

 s need not have definition or description and that any page that offers such within is part of a vast center-wing conspiracy to make Wiki into a "dictionary, and that it needs to be deleted or moved to another place which might accept such things. :)

 It is not easy to link to other dictionaries.
 Thus, until such a feature exists, let Wiki be a computer-terms dictionary.

-For example See how it already has formed a series of such pages having the prefix of WhatIs.
+For example See how wikizens have already formed a series of definitions by naming pages using the prefix of WhatIs.

 - Yes, or refer to the CategoryDefinition which contains pretty much all of the WhatIs* pages